jetstream-cloud/js2docs/docs/ui/cacao/getting_started.md

     1. Click on the Deployments menu
     2. Click on the Add Deployment button
     3. Select Workspace, then Next button
-    4. Select the "openstack-single-image-new" Template, then Next Button
+    4. Select the "simple launch of one or more vms" Template, then Go Button
-    5. Select your Openstack credential, then wait a few seconds for the project list to be retrieved
+    5. Select the region; if unsure, "IU" is the default
-    6. Select your Openstack project to launch your deployment
+    6. Click Next button
     7. Enter your deployment values
-       A. Deployment name
+       A. Deployment Name
-       B. Select your image
+       B. Select your Image
        C. Number of instances
        D. Size (also called 'flavor')
     8. Click Next button